bodo-ai/Bodo/docs/docs/installation_and_setup/install.md

 ## Testing your Installation {#testinstall }

-Once you have installed Bodo DataFrames with pip or activated your `conda` environment and installed Bodo in it, you can test it using the example program below.
+Once you have installed Bodo with pip or activated your `conda` environment and installed Bodo in it, you can test it using the example program below.
 This program has two functions: